emilianavt/VSeeFaceManual/README.md

 All configurable hotkeys also work while it is in the background or minimized, so the expression hotkeys, the audio lipsync toggle hotkey and the configurable position reset hotkey all work from any other program as well.
 On some systems it might be necessary to run VSeeFace as admin to get this to work properly for some reason.

+#### Where can I find avatars I can use?

+Many people make their own using [VRoid Studio](https://vroid.com/en/studio/) or commission someone.
+[Vita](Vita.vrm) is one of the included sample characters.
+You can also find VRM models on [VRoid Hub](https://hub.vroid.com/en/) and [Niconi Solid](https://3d.nicovideo.jp/search?work_type=vrm), just make sure to follow the terms of use.

 ### Virtual camera

 The virtual camera can be used to use VSeeFace for teleconferences, Discord calls and similar.
 It can also be used in situations where using a game capture is not possible or very slow, due to specific laptop hardware setups.